Lilian Garcia: Podcasting

-A.P.
-Bio

-Garcia appears as a wrestling ring announcer in Season 3 Episode 7 "Aces Wild" of the NBC comedy series A.P.
-Bio.

 Personal life

 Garcia is a devout Christian.
 Garcia credits wrestler Molly Holly with reconnecting her with God.

-She was previously married for thirteen years, but divorced.
-Garcia married her second husband, Christopher Jozeph, on September 28, 2009.
-On April 11, 2022, Garcia filed for divorce from Jozeph.
+She was previously married, but had it annulled through the Catholic Church.
+In November 2025, Garcia announced her engagement to her fiancée, but did not disclose his identity, although she stated that he was a former professional wrestler.
+In April 2026, Garcia married Patrick Ellrich, who wrestled for NWA Anarchy under the ring name Hayden Young, and was a former tag team partner of Xavier Woods.

+Garcia maintains a close, friendship with fellow WWE alumnus "Stone Cold" Steve Austin, a relationship both parties have frequently described as sibling-like.
+They first met during their overlapping tenures on the Raw brand in the early 2000s, where they routinely collaborated on televised storylines—such as a 2003 segment involving La Résistance—as well as unscripted post-show "dark segments" featuring Austin's signature beer celebrations.
+Austin also formed a deep personal relationship with her father, U.S. Army Lieutenant Colonel Eduardo Garcia, prior to his death in 2016.
+Following her departure from full-time touring, the two became neighbors in Marina Del Rey, California.
+Austin served as a primary source of emotional and rehabilitation support for Garcia following a near-fatal pedestrian accident in Los Angeles in October 2012, where she suffered severe spinal trauma after being struck by an SUV.
+They have remained frequent media collaborators, with Austin appearing on early episodes of Garcia's podcast, Chasing Glory, and Garcia regularly guesting on The Steve Austin Show.

 She also shares a close friendship with seven-time WWE Women's Champion Trish Stratus, whom she first knew during both their early days at WWE.

-On March 17, 2007, García twisted her knee in heavy snow while skiing in Killington, Vermont, incurring a torn anterior cruciate ligament.
+On March 17, 2007, Garcia twisted her knee in heavy snow while skiing in Killington, Vermont, incurring a torn anterior cruciate ligament.
 She underwent surgery on her knee on April 5, 2007, in New York City under Armin Tehrany.
 She returned to Raw on July 2.
 On November 6, 2009, Garcia almost got robbed during the New York Yankees' 2009 World Series ticker-tape parade.
 She said that a "punk kid" came up to her and tried to steal her phone.
 When Garcia wouldn't relinquish the phone, the assailant threw her to the ground and ran away.
 Garcia suffered a scraped elbow.
 On October 26, 2012, Garcia was struck by a car in Los Angeles, causing multiple contusions and lacerations on the left side of her body.
 Doctors immobilized Garcia's neck, after which she was said to be in a stable condition.
 She was released from the hospital two days later.

 On December 26, 2016, Garcia announced that her father had died on Christmas Day, who was battling two different unidentified types of cancer.